 Every woman knows that one’s skinny jeans represent an accurate (albeit low-tech) weight assessment tool.
 And maybe skinny jeans are indeed every bit as useful as tracking weight on a smartphone health app like DailyBurn, or on Fitbit’s Aria Wi-Fi Smart Scale.
 The latter can not only weigh you, but can then post your scale numbers directly online to your Twitter followers.
 (This, by the way, might just be the health app equivalent of tweeting your morning Starbucks order to followers who apparently are desperately interested in your every waking moment).

-According to their website, most QS types are male.
+According to their website, 80% of QS types are male.
 Some have health issues they are keeping track of (diabetics who monitor their blood test results, for example) but most do not.

 My overall observation at MedX – and one that I did not hear addressed by any of the conference speakers – was that there’s likely a big fat difference between the highly engaged community of technology mavens who enthusiastically track their personal data just because they can, and actual real live sick people coping with serious chronic disease every day who lack the energy/ability/will to commit to self-tracking in any kind of meaningful fashion.